arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

 **Caution:** we need to apply static validators before applying custom constraints because we need to be sure we can instantiate all domain objects without raising any error.
-For instance, the instantiation of `Username` in `UsernameShouldBeUniqueValidator` must not raise any error because the goal of this constraint is not to check if the username contains at least three characters but its goals is to check the username is already used.
+For instance, the instantiation of `Username` in `UsernameShouldBeUniqueValidator` must not raise any error because the goal of this constraint is not to check if the username contains at least three characters but its goals is to check if the username is already used.
 It can be done with [GroupSequence](https://symfony.com/doc/current/validation/sequence_provider.html).
-This Validator feature allows to add groups to constraints and define the order to apply them.
+This validator feature allows to add groups to constraints and define the validation constraint execution order.

 Now, this is the end of the story!
 If commands are invalid, we just need to serialize violations, give them to your front application, and print errors to users.